 - Dilated scrotal veins

 Many couples face more than one cause of infertility, so seeing a physician is the best way to determine the cause and discuss the path that best suits your needs.
 We understand that discussing infertility is difficult and our team is here to help guide you every step of the way.
 We at Western Michigan Urological Associates want to work with you to find the best option for you and your family.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.